Undecided

 Recommendations

-- Syria should urgently adhere to the TPNW.
+Syria should urgently adhere to the TPNW.
 Until it is in a position to do so, it should welcome the TPNW as a valuable component in the global disarmament and non-proliferation architecture, work with the Treaty's states parties on practical steps towards disarmament, and attend the meetings of states parties as an observer.

-- Syria should conclude and bring into force an Additional Protocol with the IAEA. @Syria should also adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT) and ratify the Biological Weapons Convention (BWC).
+Syria should adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT) and ratify the Biological Weapons Convention (BWC).